gryph99/scripts/bookstack/bookstack-backup/README.md

 ## Before running this script

-1. Set Database username and passwordS
+1. Set Database username and passwords.